Efficient Sparse Secure Aggregation for Federated Learning: Privacy Proof of SecureSum Algorithm

-We will prove the privacy of our protocol in the ideal-real paradigm.
+\begin{proof} Let $A$ be an adversary controlling $p<S$ servers, $Server_{j_1}$, \dots, $Server_{j_p}$, and $q \leq C$ clients, $Client_{i_1}$, \dots, $Client_{i_q}$.
+In this proof, we will use the following notations for different sets of servers and clients, $ \text{ and } $.
+We will prove the privacy of our protocol in the ideal-real paradigm~\cite{SimulationGame_L17}.
 We will first describe the simulator $S_A$, who simulates the view of the adversary $A$ in the ideal world.
 Then, we will prove that the views of the adversary $A$ in the ideal world and in the real world are indistinguishable.
-We will split the proof in three cases, depending on the number of clients the adversary controls, \begin{itemize} \item[I.] no clients ($q = 0$), \item[II.] at least one and up to $C-2$ clients ($1 \leq q \leq C-2$), \item[III.] all clients, or all clients except one ($C-1 \leq q \leq C$). \end{itemize}
+We will split the proof in three cases, depending on the number of clients the adversary controls: I. no clients ($q = 0$), II. at least one and up to $C-2$ clients ($1 \leq q \leq C-2$), and III. all clients, or all clients except one ($C-1 \leq q \leq C$).

 \centerline{\textsc{Case I: $q = 0$}}